konecnyjakub/phpt-runner/README.md

 * --EXTENSIONS-- (we do not try to load those extensions, we just skip the test if any of those extensions is not loaded)
 * --GET-- (it forces the use of the cgi binary but is not passed to it)
 * --COOKIE-- (it forces the use of the cgi binary but is not passed to it)
+* --EXPECTHEADERS-- (it forces the use of the cgi binary but is not passed to it)
 * --EXPECTF-- (regular expressions %r...%r are not supported)
 * --EXPECTF_EXTERNAL-- (regular expressions %r...%r are not supported)